ganderzz/dylanpaulus.com/_posts/2017-09-08-tips-on-creating-reusable-components.md

 A huge selling point of React is its use of composable, reusable components.
 Everything is built off the idea of `V = F(d)`, or view/UI is created by some function acting on data/state.
 How do we create more advanced user interface?
 Well, just add more functions to the party (For example `V = G(F(E(S(d))))`).
 That's cute, why does this matter?
 Thinking of our components as functions, even if we use *class*, will help us create more reusable components.
 It even helps us write super helpful utility functions called [Higher Order Components](http://dylanpaulus.com/reactjs/2017/08/17/higher-order-components/).

-To start off our journey of improving the usability of a component.
-Let's take for example this button that has an icon.
+We'll look at ways to improve our reusability and composition of components by using an example component a long the way.
+For this article, we'll use a component that adds an Icon to a button.

+For example,

 ```
 class IconButton extends React.Component {